oleksii-sirochenko/wp-project-classes/README.md

 <br>**metaboxes**: Group of classes that help in developing metaboxes
 <br>**settings pages**: Group of classes that help in developing single or tabbed settings pages
 <br>**class-transient-cache.php**: Caches PHP templates with the help of WP Transient API
+<br>**class-hooked-objects-storage.php**: Storage for your objects that have been attached to apply_filters, do_action.
+It will help to find object link to use them in remove_filter, remove_action functions.
+It is more required for projects like custom theme or plugin rather than customer's site project.

 Copyright (c) 2020 Aleksey Sirochenko https://github.com/alex-2077/